ryandotsmith/spree-extensions/README.markdown

 ## theory

-A user can become an affiliate by adding a discount_code
+A user can become an affiliate by adding a discount_code.
+  @user.is_affilliate?

+Not all products are created equal.
+When the discount_total is calculated, the method only considers products that have a taxon with a name == "Discountable"